-Moreover, substantial changes to banking laws are possible in the near future.
-There are extensive proposals in the U.S. Congress that could substantially change the regulatory framework affecting our operations.
+Moreover, substantial changes to banking laws and regulations are possible in the near future.
+The Dodd-Frank Act made numerous changes to the regulatory framework governing banking organizations, and many of the provisions must be implemented by regulation.
+These regulations could likewise substantially affect our business and operations.
+There are proposals in the U.S. Congress that could make additional changes to the regulatory framework affecting our operations.
 These changes, if they are made, could have an adverse effect on our business, financial position and results of operations.